kolenaIO/kolena/docs/dataset/index.md

     ---

-    A guide on how to format your Datasets for the best visualization experience
+    A guide on how to format your Datasets for the best visualization experience.
 </div>

 <div class="grid cards" markdown>